top of page

 Search

 Have You Heard?
-SLEEP Is Your Best Bet To Stress Less
+SLEEP Is Your Best Way To Stress Less

 We all know the harmful effects of stress on our body and mind.
 Living under pressure 24/7 can definitely impact your life.

-Our immune system takes the biggest hit when it comes to stress.
-The constant flood of harmful chemicals such as cortisol and adrenaline can lead to illnesses if they stay in our system for too long.
+Your immune system takes the biggest hit when it comes to stress.
+The constant flood of harmful chemicals such as cortisol and adrenaline can lead to illnesses if they stay in your system for too long.

-But stress has a direct impact on sleep.
+Why does this all matter?
+Because stress has a direct impact on sleep, too.

-And in today’s post, I want to show you how our sleep is being impacted by stress and what to do to get a good night's sleep despite the fact that we are stressed.
-What more I created a special downloadable 5 simple strategies to stop the mental stress and get a good night sleep for the busy perfectionist cheat sheet for you!
+In today’s post, I want to show you how your sleep is being impacted by stress and what to do to get a good night's sleep even though you are stressed.
+What's more, I created a special workbook Own Your Week so you can make time for sleep.
 This way you can start your morning fresh.

 So, let’s dive in.

-But the increased levels of adrenaline start becoming a problem when our body is constantly flooded with it.
-Adrenaline is stored in our body as muscle tension, therefore if we don’t burn it off during the day, it hangs in our body preventing us from going to sleep.
+But the increased levels of adrenaline start becoming a problem when your body is constantly flooded with it.
+Adrenaline is stored in your body as muscle tension, therefore if you don’t burn it off during the day, it hangs in your body preventing you from going to sleep.

 So, what is the quality of your sleep?
 Is stress preventing you from sleeping?

 There are many ways to manage stress, but the best remedy is rest aka sleep.
-In the simplest way, we can’t function if we don’t sleep.
+To put it most simply, we can’t function if we don’t sleep.
 Period.

-Sleep also helps with our cognitive health.
-During deep stages of sleep, our memories are being shifted from our short-term memory storage (hippocampus) to the long-term memory storage of our brain (prefrontal cortex).
+Sleep also helps with your cognitive health.
+During deep stages of sleep, your memories are shifted from your short-term memory storage (hippocampus) to the long-term memory storage of your brain (prefrontal cortex).

 When you are well rested, after a good quality sleep, you are more energetic, your cognitive thinking is more solution-driven and you are more capable of coping with stress in more productive ways.

-There are a number of behaviours that can interfere with the quality of our sleep.
-And as mentioned before stress can easily derail our logical thinking and make us make decisions which are not supporting our sleep.
-The way to stop the chain of reaction is to manage the stress and prepare ourselves for a good night's sleep.
+The way to stop the chain of reaction is to manage the stress and prepare yourself for a good night's sleep.
 And here are 5 ways how to do it:

 #1 Sync your circadian clock

 The circadian clock is your internal clock regulated by light.
-It helps with our body’s energy distribution during the day and night.
-When our circadian clock is out of sync, we are tired, prone to catching an illness, less productive, and above all not able to manage stress.
+It helps with your body’s energy distribution during the day and night.
+When your circadian clock is out of sync, you are tired, prone to catching an illness, less productive, and above all not able to manage stress.
 To sync your circadian clock you need to sync your wake-sleep cycle by going to bed and waking up at the same time.

 #2 Prepare your sleeping environment

 The more inviting your environment is, the better sleep you get.
-Your bed is designed for sleeping, this means all other activities should be kept out such as reading, watching TV, eating and so on.
+Your bed is designed for sleeping, which means all other activities should be kept out such as reading, watching TV, eating, and so on.
 Your bedroom should be dark and cooler to allow your body to rest comfortably.
 Part of your sleeping environment is staying off any electronics, especially smartphones.

 #3 Monitor your eating and drinking